 Also known as the Golden Toilet or Golden Shithouse, for the same reasons mentioned above.

-Musical Wounds - the tactic of exploiting 5th edition wound allocation rules.
+Musical Wounds - the tactic of exploiting 5th edition wound allocation rules for units of differently-equipped multi-wound models, to spread the wounds evenly on them rather than let models die.

 Greenwing - regular Dark Angels soldiers, as opposed to the more elite black-armored Ravenwing and white-armored Deathwing.